Kartibok/ITIL/ITIL4.md

 - Incident management: To minimize the negative impact of incidents by restoring normal service operation as quickly as possible
 - Problem management: To reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents, and managing workarounds and known errors
 - Service request management: To support the agreed quality of a service by handling all pre-defined, user-initiated service requests in an effective and user-friendly manner
 - Service Desk: To provide a clear path for users to report issues, queries and requests, and have them acknowledged, classified, owned and actioned.
+Also to capture demand for incident resolution and srvice requests.
+It should also be the entry point and single point of contact for the service provider with all of its users
 - Service Level management: To set clear business-based targets for service performance so that the delivery of a service can be properly assessed, monitored and managed against these targets

 ### ITIL Key Terms (7 practices)
 #### Recall: 6.2
 ##### 2 points
-- IT asset
+- IT asset: Any financially valuable component that can contribute to the delivery of an IT product or service
-- Event
+- Event: Can be defined as any change of state that has significance for the management of a configuration item (CI) or IT service
-- Configuration item
+- Configuration item: Any component that needs to be managed in order to deliver an IT service
-- Change
+- Change: The addition, modification, or removal of anything that could have a direct or indirect effect on services
-- Incident
+- Incident: Unplanned interuption to a service, or reduction in the quality of a service
 - Problem: A cause, or potential cause, of one or more incidents
 - Known error: A problem that has been analysed and has not been resolved